daniel-grumberg/imperial-immortals-afc/site/content/post/uea-home-2019.md

 After last week's bruising defeat, we were eager to get back on the field in order to provide our rookies some much-needed experience.
 The veterans always look forward to play at Harlington Sports Ground which we lovingly nicknamed "The Fortress" after our undefeated run at home two years ago.
-Again we were facing an old foe in the UEA Pirates for the 5th time in the last two years, the series having been split so far.
+Again, we were facing an old foe in the UEA Pirates for the 5th time in the last two years, the series having been split so far.

 Being the professional team the Immortals are, the team assembled in shirt and tie to embark on a Union minibus to Harlington.
-Unfortunately, due a Union mixup, warm-ups started early with players running around South Kensington looking for our minibus, which was not there.
-Eventually, the players managed to complete the Harlington pilgrimage in a convoy of ubers.
+Unfortunately, due a Union mix-up, warm-ups started early with players running around South Kensington looking for our minibus, which was not there.
+Eventually, the players managed to complete the Harlington pilgrimage in a convoy of Ubers.

 {{< figure src="/img/uea-home-2019-cheer.jpg" title="Happy Supporters" >}}